neilmerton/neilmerton.github.io/src/content/blog/best-10-indie-albums.md

 ![The Choir - Chase The Kangaroo album cover](../../assets/images/the-choir--chase-the-kangaroo.jpg) Originally released in 1988, it contained 10 tracks.
 They re-released the album in 2012 where it contains an additional 5 tracks taken off an earlier release ("Shades of Grey", released in 1986), this is usually the version you'll find on streaming services.

 The album is dreamy, with touches of shoe-gaze.
+And there's saxophone, lyricon sprinkled throughout.
 The production is probably what makes the album sound timeless.

 Highlights for me personally have always been "Consider", "Clouds" and "Sad Face".